 Donations of Food

-The Food Bank accepts a wide variety of food donations from collections at community food drives to large scale food industry donations.
-Read more about these options below!
+People struggle with hunger every day in our communities, and food donations are needed year round.
+The Food Bank accepts a wide variety of donations from community food drives to large-scale food industry donations.

 The Food Bank welcomes non-perishable products, sealed beverages, refrigerated or frozen items, or produce as well as non-food essentials such as hygiene items, cleaning items or paper products.